Silencing the Past: Reception

 The book was well received upon its release, with Kenneth Maxwell calling it a "beautifully written, superior book."
 The American Historical Review said the book was "written with clarity, wit, and style throughout," and Eric R. Wolf called it "a beautifully written book" in which Trouillot "interrogates history, to ask how histories are, in fact, produced."

+In the twentieth-anniversary edition, the foreword by Hazel V. Carby describes the book's utility as a pedagogical tool, offering an introduction to historical analysis for students.
+In an article for the Journal of Haitian Studies, Alyssa Goldstein Sepinwall notes that Silencing the Past is regarded as Trouillot's most famous work.

 Silencing the Past was used as one of the bases for Raoul Peck's HBO miniseries, Exterminate All the Brutes.
 The miniseries was released in 2021 to critical acclaim.